openedx-unsupported/bok-choy/docs/accessibility.rst

         return ['badAriaAttributeValue']

-(*Default*) Defining axs_audit_rules_to_ignore to return an empty list or None will result in the rules being run however they are defined by axs_audit_rules_to_run.
+(*Default*) Defining axs_audit_rules_to_ignore to return an empty list will result in the rules being run however they are defined by axs_audit_rules_to_run.

 .. code-block:: python